aquietone/ability-picker/README.md

 ## TODO

-- Add icons or more info about abilities where available
+- Add more info about abilities where available
 - Add support for registering custom categories, for example adding a list of commands like for KA `command:/somecommand` type stuff